atengel/DiveLogAssistant/README.md

 ### 2. Initialize Database and Populate Sample Data

-Before running the assistant, you need to populate the SQLite database with dive log data:
+Before running the assistant, you can populate the SQLite database with sample dive log data:

 ```bash
 poetry run python populate_dive_log.py